Kaiyang-Chen/ARF-Group/arf/readme.md

 SERVER_IP/get_ar_model/

 Get the AR model of the product.
 Refer to SERVER_IP/fetch_product/.
 Returns the AR model is possible.
 Returns a failure response if not finding the product or no available AR model.

-### Products management

-SERVER_IP/post_product/

-Try to POST a new product with product name.
-Additional fields may be provided.
-Otherwise, these fields will be default values.
-E.g., {"name":"nice chair", "price":32}.
-Pictures of the product will be sent via url.
-Returns a HttpResponse indicating sucess (if so, its UID will be returned) or failure.
-An additional HttpRequest from Model Genetor will be sent when AR generation is finished.
-Subject to change.

-SERVER_IP/update_product/

-Try to POST a new product with product UID.
-Fields to be updated and the new values should be provided.
-E.g., {"UID":"12345", "price":32}.
-Pictures of the product will be sent via url.
-Returns a HttpResponse indicating sucess or failure.
-An additional HttpRequest from Model Genetor will be sent when AR generation is required and finished.
-Subject to change.